 Under the Act, a subsidy is provided for a portion of fuel charges to qualifying residential clients who use up to 425 kWh monthly or 850 kWh bi-monthly.
 Residential clients who qualify for the subsidy are billed the full applicable basic charges and fuel adjustment charges, with the applicable subsidy taking the form of a credit against the bill.
 The Act limits this subsidy to a maximum of \$100 million per year and limits the cost of fuel oil used in calculating the amount of such subsidy to a maximum of \$30 per barrel.
 The residential clients must pay any fuel adjustment charge resulting from a price of fuel oil in excess of \$30 per barrel.
-As of the end of fiscal year 2009, there were 300,000 clients, or 23% of the total residential classification, who qualified for this subsidy.
-For fiscal year 2009 and the first six months of fiscal year 2010, the cost of the subsidy was \$30.6 million and \$14.2 million, respectively.
-For fiscal years 2010 thru 2014, the annual average of the cost of the residential subsidy is expected to be \$20.2 million.
+As of the end of fiscal year 2010, there were approximately 293,000 clients, or 22% of the total residential classification, who qualified for this subsidy.
+For fiscal year 2010, the cost of the subsidy was \$29.6 million.
+For fiscal years 2011 thru 2015, the annual average cost of the residential subsidy is expected to be \$22.8 million.